[Sir David Amess in the Chair]

-Recommendation 8 was for the Government to adequately fund FE training, and I think we are as one in this room on that demand.
+Recommendation 8 was for the Government to adequately fund FE training, and I think we are as one in this Chamber on that demand.
 We all call for that.
 That recommendation also calls on the Government

 “to adequately fund FE training in horticulture to ensure the consistent delivery of high-quality training…the Government should ensure the Apprenticeship Levy is more flexible…to fund the work experience requirement of the T Levels and short-term traineeships.”

 I am acutely aware of the strictures of time, Sir David, and I am grateful for your typical generosity, so I will conclude.
 My hon.
 Friend the Member for Bradford South has raised a crucial issue.
 If we do not get things right, we will fail a future generation and a future workforce.
-I am probably one of the older people in the room.
+I am probably one of the older people in the Chamber.
 The days when people could leave school at 15, work for the same company for 50 years, have 10 years of retirement and then drop dead are long gone.
 My son and daughter will probably have 15 or 20 different jobs in their lifetime.
 People dip in and dip out of different jobs, but they have to have the skills and training.
 They no longer have a job they can do simply out of sheer muscle.
 Those days of mass employment are gone.

 Nowadays, we are a highly skilled, specialised economy, and highly skilled, specialised workers will not grow on trees.
 They have to be nurtured, encouraged, supported and financed and their worth has to be recognised.
 Today’s debate fires the starting gun on that process.
 It shows how, with a growing GDP and a more skilled, more flexible workforce with areas of expertise growing from FE and careers advice in schools, we can make not only the workforce happier and more productive, but the country a better place.
 It is not a bad ambition.